Is Jesus Eligible to be the Messiah?

-*** That Eli was Mary’s father may also be confirmed by the rabbis in the Jerusalem Talmud, which mentions a Mary the daughter of Eli in an uncomplimentary setting (Tractate Hagigah 2:2, given as 77d in John Lightfoot, Commentary On the New Testament from the Talmud and Hebraica, 1674, Hendrickson Publishers, Inc., 1995, 2nd ed., vol. 1, p. v; vol. 3, p.
+*** That Eli was Mary’s father may also be confirmed by the rabbis of the Jerusalem Talmud.
+Here a Mary the daughter of Eli is mentioned in an uncomplimentary setting (Tractate Hagigah 2:2, given as 77d in John Lightfoot, Commentary On the New Testament from the Talmud and Hebraica, 1674, Hendrickson Publishers, Inc., 1995, 2nd ed., vol. 1, p. v; vol. 3, p.
 55).
-If so, this is one of several instances in which characters from the New Testament are presented in a negative light in rabbinical writings, often with veiled names or descriptions.
-An additional problem is that the text of modern versions does not match that used by Lightfoot.
+This may be one of several instances in rabbinical writings in which characters from the New Testament are presented in a negative light, often with veiled names or descriptions.
+However, the text of modern versions does not match that used by Lightfoot.
 This may have been an intentional change to obscure the reference, as was done with other controversial Talmudic passages.
 The traditional names of Joachim and Anna for the parents of Mary come from The Protoevangelium of James (also known as the Gospel of James), a fictitious writing filled with historical inaccuracies (2nd cent.).

-But according to Simmons' objection above (point 1), if Jesus was the product of a virgin birth, then Joseph was not his physical father, and Joseph’s descent from David is irrelevant to the question of Jesus being the Messiah, since Jesus is not Joseph’s physical offspring.
-Further, and this is the more troubling part (point 1b), even if we admit the relevance of Joseph’s descent, the Messiah cannot be a product of the genealogy in Matthew because it includes King Jeconiah of Judah (Matt.
-1:11), of whom the prophet Jeremiah said that no descendant would ever sit on David’s throne again!
+According to the objection in point 1 above, if Jesus was the product of a virgin birth, then Joseph was not his physical father, and Joseph’s descent from David is irrelevant to the question of Jesus being the Messiah.
+Further, and this is the more troubling part (point 1b above), even if we admit the relevance of Joseph’s descent, the Messiah cannot be a product of the genealogy in Matthew because it includes King Jeconiah of Judah, of whom the prophet Jeremiah said that no descendant would ever sit on David’s throne again (Matt.
+1:11)!

 On its own, this doesn’t threaten the Christian understanding of Jesus as Messiah.
 Because as Rabbi Simmons correctly mentions, we can fall back on the genealogy of Mary in Luke, which also traces Jesus’ ancestry from David, although not through the ruling line of Solomon that led to Jeconiah, but rather through Solomon’s brother Nathan.

-* "Shiloh" that appears in some translations means literally "he whose it is" in Hebrew.
+Shiloh that appears here in some translations means literally

 The objection that tribal affiliation is only through the father (point 2b) is not always true.
-If a man has only daughters, the tribal inheritance is through the daughters (Num.
-27:7ff, 36:6-8).
-This might well have been the case with Mary, since only her sister is mentioned (John 19:25), and not a brother.
-But even so, since Mary was still living at home and Joseph was not the father of her child, there would be no one else to trace the child’s heritage through other than Mary and her father.
-This is exactly the implication of Luke 3:23: that Jesus was a descendant of Eli.
+In 1 Chron.
+2:34-35, an Israelite man with no sons (Sheshan) gave his daughter to an Egyptian slave—who obviously had no tribal affiliation with Israel.
+Yet their descendants are counted as being descendants of their grandfather Sheshan and members of his tribe.
+In the same way, since Mary was still living at home and Joseph was not the father of her child, there would be no one else to trace Jesus’ heritage through other than Mary and her father.
+This is exactly the implication of Luke 3:23: that Jesus was a descendant of Eli.*